wolvinemore/Miniproject1/README.md

 ### Output

-This should create 5 graphs in Charts for each of the 5 stocks
+This should create 5 graphs in Charts for each of the 5 stocks.

 ## Author